wandb/docs/docs/guides/hosting/manage-users.md

 [User SCIM API](./scim.md#user-resource) allows for creating, deactivating or getting the details of a user (or listing all users) in a W&B organization.

 :::info
 Deactivate a user within a W&B organization with the `DELETE User` endpoint.
-Users that are deactivated are no longer able to sign.
+Deactivated users can no longer sign in.
 However, deactivated users will still show up in the organization's user list.

 To fully remove a deactivated user from the user list, you must [remove the user from the organization](#remove-a-user).